- Eat Smart / Move More Program

 - Real life knowledge and experience

-Unplug & Play - Unstructured, imaginative play is crucial to a child's brain development.
+Unplug & Play (Web site) - Unstructured, imaginative play is crucial to a child's brain development.
 Find ways to reduce screen time (TV, computer, games) and increase physical activity.

 The news about children and screen time continues to be discouraging.
 According to the Kaiser Family Foundation, over the past five years, there has been a huge increase in media use among young people: